Annual Supply Teacher Survey

 Availability of work

-The number of supply teachers able to work either four or five days a week has increased since the last survey was conducted in 2017 from 26% to 32% respectively.
+The number of supply teachers able to work either four or five days a week has increased again since the last survey was conducted in 2018, from 32% to 36% respectively.

 Welcome to work and access to facilities

-There has been an increase in the number of supply teachers reporting that they are made to feel welcome when they enter a school.
+Disappointingly, there has been a significant drop in the number of supply teachers reporting that they are made to feel welcome when they enter a school.
+For example, 31% of supply teachers reported that they are always made to feel welcome by the staff, a decrease of over a quarter (26%) since the 2018 survey.

-There was an increase of 4% in the number of supply teachers reporting that they are always made to feel welcome by the students, up to 46% in 2018.
-The amount of supply teachers also reporting that they are always made to feel welcome by the parents has increased from 31% in 2017 to 37% in 2018.
+In addition, the number of supply teachers reporting that they are always made to feel welcome by the students has halved since the 2018 survey from 46% to 23%.
+Furthermore, the number of supply teachers reporting that they are always made to feel welcome by the parents has decreased from 31% in 2018 to 18% in 2019.

 Rates of pay

-Coupled with this, there has been an increase in those supply teachers reporting that they have had to cut back on social activities (up 6%) as well as a 3% rise in those who have had to take a second job.
+Coupled with this, there has been an increase in those supply teachers reporting that they have had to take a second job (up 2% since 2018) or rely on increased use of credit (up 3% since 2018).